NOTES FOR MONDAY

 Notes for Monday is a first-person rant from three days in the life of aging old-school lawyer Tommy McBeath.
-Set in Calgary in the 1988, Tommy skewers all the pastel glory of the 1988 Olympics, the profession of law and old age.
+Set in Calgary in 1988, Tommy skewers the pastel glory of the 1988 Olympics, the profession of law and the irritations of old age.
 But, ultimately, the heart of this story is Tommy’s 50-year marriage to Vera, whose mental illness is rocking Tommy’s self-centered world.

 This novella is also available as an ebook.
 An audio book is due out shortly.